You’ve saved up, planned an itinerary, and you’re ready to take off on a round-the-world journey or months of extended travel backpacking. Great!

 3) Eat at street stalls.
 Whether your city has hot dog carts, falafel stands, taco trucks, or something else, spend a few days straight eating lunch at these places.
 You will be getting lots of meals this way when you’re a budget backpacker on the move and you’ll be getting your stomach ready for it.

 4) Spend a night in the worst motel you can find, either in your own town or when you take a road trip/weekend getaway.
-Odds are, this motel will still be better than many of the places you will be spending your nights, especially if it has hot water and real water pressure in a private shower.
+Odds are, this motel will still be better than many of the places you will be spending your nights during an extended travel trip, especially if it has hot water and real water pressure in a private shower.
 Which brings us to…

 5) Take nothing but cold showers for a week.
 Sure, it sucks, it’s uncomfortable, but it’s reality in much of the world if you’re on a shoestring budget.
 At the cheapie guesthouses level, hot water can double the price of your room.
 You won’t have it regularly, especially in tropical places.
 If you do it might look a little scary.